The Other Bennet Sister: Production

+Development

-The ten-part series is adapted by Sarah Quintrell from the 2020 novel of the same name by Janice Hadlow, based around the character Mary Bennet from the Jane Austen novel Pride and Prejudice.
-It is produced by Bad Wolf for whom Dan McCulloch developed the project.
-Quintrell and Hadlow are executive producers with Kate Crowther, Becca Kinder and Jane Tranter executive producers with Rebecca Ferguson executive producer for the BBC.
-Sony Pictures Television have global rights.
-In May 2025, BritBox was announced to be is co-producer with broadcasting rights in the U.S. and Canada.
+The ten-part series is adapted by Sarah Quintrell from the 2020 novel of the same name by Janice Hadlow, based around the character Mary Bennet from the Jane Austen novel Pride and Prejudice, with Maddie Dai also writing an episode.
+It is lead directed by Jennifer Sheridan.

+It is produced by Bad Wolf, for whom Dan McCulloch developed the project.
+Quintrell and Hadlow are executive producers with Kate Crowther, Becca Kinder and Jane Tranter as executive producers for Bad Wolf, and Rebecca Ferguson as executive producer for the BBC.
+Sony Pictures Television has global rights.
+In May 2025, BritBox was announced as co-producer, with broadcasting rights in the U.S. and Canada.

+On 24 June 2026, the BBC announced that a three-part Christmas special had been commissioned.

+Casting

 In May 2025, Ella Bruccoleri was announced as leading the cast in the role of Mary Bennet.
 The following month, Ruth Jones, Richard E. Grant, Richard Coyle and Indira Varma joined the cast, as well as Roisin Bhalla, Reggie Absolom and Jasmine Sharp, Laurie Davidson, Dónal Finn and Varada Sethu with Aaron Gill, Maddie Close, Poppy Gilbert, Molly Wright, Grace Hogg-Robinson, Tanya Reynolds, Anna Fenton-Garvey and Ryan Sampson.

-Filming took place in Bristol and Wales in June 2025.
+The cast also includes Lucy Briers, who had played Mary Bennet in the 1995 adaptation of Pride and Prejudice.

+Filming

+Principal photography took place in Bristol and Wales in June 2025.
+Newport, particularly its Market Arcade, was used to film several London scenes.
+The outdoors Lake District scenes were instead filmed in Brecon Beacons and the Black Mountains.
+Other filming locations included Dyffryn House and Gardens and St Fagans Folk Museum in Wales and Berkeley Square, Brandon Hill, Orchard Street and Frog Lane in Bristol.
+The Pemberley scenes were filmed at Badminton House.

+Filming for the three-part Christmas special took place in the summer of 2026, primarily in Wales, and was completed by the start of September.